 The Woods Hole facility occupies 3.4 acres on Vineyard Sound.
-The facility houses both the Woods Hole Laboratory Research Divisions and the Northeast Fisheries Science Center Directorate.
-The Center provides overall management and direction for the five laboratories located in the Northeast Region.
+The facility houses both the Woods Hole Laboratory research divisions and the Northeast Fisheries Science Center directorate.
+The center provides overall management and direction for the five NOAA Fisheries laboratories located in the Northeast.

 What We Do

 The Northeast Fisheries Science Center's Operations, Management, and Information Division serves as the focal point for the Center's budget functions, labor relations, strategic planning, grants and acquisition, facility management, environmental compliance and safety, personal property, fleet vehicle management, and administrative processes.

 The Center's Operations, Management, and Information Division is also responsible for the center's public affairs, constituent affairs, media relations, technical editing and publishing, research libraries, and library services.
 Oversight of the Woods Hole Science Aquarium, a research and public display aquarium, also lies within this division.

 The Budget and Finance Branch is responsible for the Center’s budget and finance, procurement, and grants activities.